Mystery!: Hosts

 The first host of the show in 1980 was Gene Shalit.
-In the first broadcast, February 5, 1980, Shalit opened with the introduction: “Good evening.
-We’re about to set out on a series of entertaining mysteries—15 weeks of suspenseful, sophisticated, crafty conundrums that are darkly diabolical or amusing adventures with introductions that suddenly seem alarmingly alliterative.”
+In the first broadcast, February 5, 1980, Shalit opened with the introduction: "Good evening.
+We're about to set out on a series of entertaining mysteries—15 weeks of suspenseful, sophisticated, crafty conundrums that are darkly diabolical or amusing adventures with introductions that suddenly seem alarmingly alliterative."
 Shalit left the show in 1981.

-Vincent Price took the reins in Mystery!’s second year.
-Price’s introductions included haunted house gags, including walking through cobwebs and ducking under spiders and bats.
+Vincent Price took the reins in Mystery!s second year.
+Price's introductions included haunted house gags, such as walking through cobwebs and ducking under spiders and bats.
 He came to Boston twice a year to tape openings and closings for the show.
-Actress Katherine Emory called Price “the sweetest scary man I ever met".
+Actress Katherine Emory called Price "the sweetest scary man I ever met".
 Price was in his seventies when he hosted the show, and eventually had to step down due to failing health in 1989.

 Diana Rigg took over as host in 1989 and had the opportunity to introduce two mystery series in which she was the star: Mother Love and The Mrs Bradley Mysteries.
 Rigg had previously won a BAFTA Award for her work on Masterpiece Theaters 1985 Bleak House adaptation.
 She left Mystery! in 2003.

 Beginning in 2004, Mystery! aired without a host.
 When the show was rebranded under the Masterpiece umbrella in 2008, actor Alan Cumming became the host.